 - In Ghost in the Shell: Stand Alone Complex, terrorists demanding civil rights for the refugees interred in Japan attempt to acquire plutonium and hole themselves up in a refugee camp turned into a fortress, threatening to nuke a city if the military assaults their stronghold.
 While it is not actually known if the terrorist have enough plutonium or are bluffing, the Powers That Be that actually rule over Japan decide to call in a favor from the Americans and order a nuclear strike on the island.
 It would then be claimed that the terrorists accidentaly blew up themselves.
 The uprising would be over, the nuclear threat be removed, and the political establishment emerged greatly strengthed, as the population would accept any curbing of their few remaining rights to prevent that ever happening again.

 - In Neon Genesis Evangelion, "N2 mines" (the N2 stands for Non Nuclear) are the weapons of last resort against the Angels.
-Of course, given that its a Giant Robot show, they're almost completely ineffective, in order to show how awesome the Evas are in comparison.
+Of course, given that its a Giant Robot show, they're often completely ineffective, in order to show how awesome the Evas are in comparison.

 - Judge Dredd has used it a few times: